DLSU-CCAPDEV/2223T3-S12-G07/README.md

 * comment : you can comment on posts, you can hide/unhide the comment section of each post
 * reply : you can reply on comments, oyu can hide/unhide the reply section of each comment
 * upvotes/downvotes : you can upvote/downvote every post, comment, and reply on the forum
-* profile page redirection: you can visit the profile page of users by clicking on their profile picture
+* profile page redirection: you can visit the profile page of users by clicking on their profile picture (works for newly created posts but not for newly made comments/ replies)
 * home(visitor) : this forum is public and you can view the posts shared here without having an account but you cannot post content as a visitor
 * signout : you can sign out after log in
+* view post : a post has a separate page on its own

 ###Limitations: